this-fifo/filipeherculano/src/pages/blog/use-marked-hook/index.md

 })
 ```

-Note the newline character added at the end of the output (jest errors were very unhelpful in seeing that and it took me quite a bit to realize tests were failing because of that 🤦‍♂️)
+**⚠️ Note the newline character added at the end of the output (_jest errors were very unhelpful in seeing that and it took me quite a bit to realize tests were failing because of it_ 🤦‍♂️)**

 ## Conclusion